maxexc/Weather_app/readme.md

 ## Configuration

 The project uses Vite as the build tool and SASS for styling.
-You can modify the styles in the src/styles folder.
+You can modify the styles in the src/styles folder..